-FACILITY REVIEW

-All CHDP provider service sites must receive an initial on-site review; these sites may also have subsequent periodic inspections.
+FACILITY REVIEW - All CHDP provider service sites must receive an initial on-site review; these sites may also have subsequent periodic inspections.
 A facility review is conducted to assess site access and safety, including the presence of appropriate emergency medical equipment and supplies; personnel qualifications, licensure and/or certification; site management; and compliance with CLIA.
 Specific components of the facility review tool are defined as "critical elements" which must be in full compliance before the facility can be considered for approval.
 Critical elements include the following:

-- Appropriate equipment and staff training for airway, breathing and circulatory management - Emergency medication on-site for anaphylactic reactions to immunizations - Current professional licenses for site and all medical providers - Participation in the Vaccines For Children program - Compliance with the Pharmaceutical Services Survey Criteria
+- Appropriate equipment and staff training for airway, breathing and circulatory management - Emergency medication on-site for anaphylactic reactions to immunizations - Current professional licenses for site and all medical providers - Participation in the Vaccines For Children program - Compliance with the Pharmaceutical Services Survey Criteria - Compliance with the Preventive Services Survey Criteria